bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 Monists, idealists and panpsychists successfully applied Occam's razor to the thinking part, and reasonably concluded that there's no need for two different mind and matter stuffs.
-Matter is what mind looks like from a distance, or, when more generous with the blade, the totality of existence itself.
+Matter is what mind looks like from a distance, or, when more generous with the blade, it is the totality of existence itself.
 And yet there's still much more to slice away.
 An objective reality can emerge from a web of subjective interactions, and having experienced both of those directly it is rational to consider the objective world a second order effect.
 Space can be framed so that distance is a relative compatability of the things within it - the likelihood of interactions between them - rather than a boundless and ghostly container.
 And as importantly as before - we know that choice is the cause of our actions, and so without evidence to the contrary, we should assume it's the same of other stuff.

-If the cause of actions is choice rather than commandment, then physical laws are our observations, and all we can observe is the statistical preferences of mind-stuff.
-Having left the concept of natural laws and looking back from enough distance, they resemble a cognitive bias at the heart of scientific tradition;
+If the cause rather than commandment is the cause of actions, then physical laws are nothing more than our own observations; all we can observe is the aggregate preference of mind-stuff, statistically.

-the quest to discover the laws of a rule-giver we have long forsaken.
+Having left the concept of natural laws and looking back from enough distance, they resemble a cognitive bias at the heart of scientific tradition; the quest to discover the laws of a rule-giver we have long forsaken.
 Our path leads to a model of an entirely subjective and relative reality, one lacking not only a creator and His laws, but is without a physical realm at all.

 In this new model, mind-stuff is the only stuff and it acts according to its will; it is and it does as it feels.